jcmrs/mk-blue/README.md

 #Blue Child Theme for Beans WordPress theme framework

-A learning curve in progress of getting tackled!
+A learning curve in process of getting tackled!

 # Beans WordPress theme framework
 [Beans](http://www.getbeans.io/) is an incredibly powerful and flexible WordPress theme, yet light weight and unbelievably fast.
 Whether you are a pro or a beginner, you will enjoy the simplicity of it.
 The magic is under the hood!